sbooeshaghi/browser-serial/README.md

 # browser-serial

 API for communicating with serial ports in the browser.
 This package is currently under active development.
+Contributions are more than welcomed!

 Install the package

 ```
 npm install browser-serial
 ```

 Import the package

 ```
-const browserSerial = require("browser-serial");
+import { BrowserSerial } from "browser-serial";
-const serial = new browserSerial.Serial();
+const serial = new BrowserSerial();
 ```